gabrielsoule/resonarium/README.md

 ## Licensing

 Resonarium is licensed under a GPL license; therefore, any software that depends upon, modifies, or otherwise adapts Resonarium or any part(s) of Resonarium must also be licensed under a GPL license.
-Use of this work within closed-source commercial projects is prohibited.
 If you are interested in using Resonarium or parts of Resonarium in a commercial capacity, please email me directly to discuss licensing terms.
+Unlicensed use of this work within a closed-source commercial application is prohibited.

 ## Dependencies